Thyenthyen/35L-Project/README.md

 1. Clone the repository:
     git clone https://github.com/Thyenthyen/35L-Project.git

+Start the Backend (Server)
-3. navigate to the correct folder cd calendar-app
+2. navigate to backend folder: cd backend

-3. install the dependencies
+3. install the dependencies:
     npm install

+4. run the server:
+    node server.js

+Open a new terminal window to run the react app
+5. navigate to the correct folder: cd calendar-app

+6. install the dependencies:
+    npm install

-4. Run the app
+7. Run the app:
     npm start